dakotaPPP/Reddit-to-X/README.md

 The bot will:
 - 📥 Initially fetch posts from the configured subreddits
-- 🐦 Post to Twitter every 30 minutes
+- 🐦 Post to X every 30 minutes
 - 🔄 Refresh the post pool daily at midnight
 - 💾 Store downloaded media in the `media` directory
 - 📝 Track used posts in `posts_data.json`